rstacruz/sparkup/README.md

 Usage and installation
 ----------------------
 You may download Sparkup from Github.
-[Download the latest version here](http://github.com/rstacruz/sparkup/archives/master).
+[Download the latest version here](http://github.com/rstacruz/sparkup/downloads).

  - **TextMate**: Simply double-click on the `Sparkup.tmbundle` package in Finder.
 This will install it automatically.
 In TextMate, open an HTML file (orset the document type to HTML) type in something (e.g., `#header > h1`), then press `Ctrl` + `E`.
 Pressing `Tab` will cycle through empty elements.

- - **VIM**: See the `sparkup.vim` file's contents for details.
+ - **VIM**: See the `vim/README.txt` file for details.

  - **Others/command line use**: You may put `sparkup` in your `$PATH` somewhere.
 You may then invoke it by typing `echo "(input here)" | sparkup`, or `sparkup --help` for a list of commands.